tinue/apa102-pi/README.md

 Note that the "Chip Select" line (CE0 or CE1) is not used.
 The APA102 chip always accepts data, and cannot be switched off.
 Therefore, the APA102 strip must be the only SPI device on the Raspberry Pi.

 The LED strip uses a lot of power.
-If you try to power the LEDs through the Raspberry Pi, you will most likely immediately kill the Raspberry!
+If you try to power the LEDs from the Raspberry Pi 5V output, you will most likely immediately kill the Raspberry!
 Therefore I recommend not to connect the power line of the LED with the Raspberry.
 To be on the safe side, use a separate USB power supply for the Raspberry, and a strong 5V supply for the LEDs.
 If you use a level shifter, power it from the 5V power supply as well.

 Having said this, you *can* power the Raspberry from the same power supply as the LED stripes (instead of using an extra USB power supply).
 If you decide to do this, make sure to never power the Raspberry Pi from its USB power supply, or you risk that the LEDs try to take power from the Raspberry.